 E12 Production.
 P108 has produced (was produced by): E24 Physical Human-Made Thing E79 Part Addition.
 P110 augmented (was augmented by): E24 Physical Human-Made Thing E80 Part Removal.
 P112 diminished (was diminished by): E24 Physical Human-Made Thing

 This property identifies the instance of E18 Physical Thing modified in an instance of E11 Modification.

-• rebuilding of the Reichstag (E11) has modified the Reichstag in Berlin (E24) (Foster, 2000)
+• The rebuilding of the German Reichstag in Berlin (E11) has modified the Reichstag in Berlin (E24).
+(Foster, 2000)